 This will break the story into more manageable components.
 You could break this down further by having two labelled boxes, 'Beginning' and 'End'.

-Can the listener identify the prop that represented the first encounter in the story?
+Can the story explorer identify the prop that represented the first encounter in the story?

-Can they pick out the key elements to the story and sort the props into their correct boxes?
+Can the story explorer pick out the key elements to the story and sort the props into their correct boxes?

-Can they tell or show you what happened at the end of the story?
+Can the story explorer tell or show you what happened at the end of the story?

-Can they tell or show you what happened after a specific event (i.e if presented a prop can they select the prop that followed?)
+Can the story explorer tell or show you what happened after a specific event (i.e if presented a prop can they select the prop that followed?)

-Can they use gestures or body language to help convey the words?
-(Provide clues by describing the item they are looking for, or presenting them with the smell or feel of the item.)
+Can the story explorer use gestures or body language to help convey the words?
+(Provide clues by describing the item they are looking for, or presenting them with the smell or feel of the item)

-It is interesting the see the listener's interpretation of the story!
+It is interesting the see the story explorer's interpretation of the story!

 Some individuals may recall the ending of the story as that is the part they heard most recently or they may focus on sections they enjoyed the most!